vahanspetrosyan/weather-forecast/README.md

 2. Run `composer install`
 3. Run `npm install`
 4. Create .env file from .env.example
+5. In the .env file specify the DB settings corresponding to your environment
-5. Run `php artisan key:generate`
+6. Run `php artisan key:generate`
-6. Run `php artisan config:cache`
+7. Run `php artisan config:cache`
-7. Run `php artisan migrate:fresh`
+8. Run `php artisan migrate:fresh`

+NOTE:
+The frontend component runs on default port 3000 and the backend component runs on port 8000.
+Please adjust them to your environment settings if they are different.

 # To launch project on dev server
 1. Run `npm run dev`